Green Hydrogen Market Size and Share

 Asia Pacific led the green hydrogen market with a 48% share in 2025, benefiting from cost-competitive solar manufacturing, large domestic energy demand, and active policy frameworks.
 China, with its dominant electrolyzer fabrication capacity, exports alkaline systems at lower prices compared to their European counterparts, a price gap that significantly influences global project economics.
 India’s National Green Hydrogen Mission targets 5 million tonnes of annual output by 2030, supported by USD 88 billion in planned investments that include tax incentives and grid-fee exemptions.
 Japan and South Korea prioritize import logistics, chartering carrier vessels and reserving port space for liquid-hydrogen or ammonia unloading, positioning the region for integrated supply chains across the green hydrogen market.

 North America, South America, and the Middle East add complementary growth vectors.
 The United States offers production tax credits under the Inflation Reduction Act worth up to USD 3/kg, enhancing project bankability across the Gulf Coast and Midwest corridors.
 Brazil’s onshore wind and solar resources can produce more than 2 million tons of green hydrogen annually; coastal ports in Ceará and Pernambuco already host FEED studies for export terminals.
 Saudi Arabia’s NEOM development combines 4 GW of renewables with 2.2 GW of electrolyzers, targeting ammonia exports to Europe and Asia.
 While water scarcity necessitates desalination, abundant land and insolation underpin cost leadership.
-Collectively, these initiatives round out a globally diversified growth map for the green hydrogen market.
+Collectively, these initiatives round out a globally diversified growth map that reinforces green hydrogen market growth across key regions.

 Green Hydrogen Market